Last Updated on February 13, 2021 by Nicole

 Our driver/tour guide collected us from our hotel and immediately began telling us the history of the Troubles.
 He was in his late 50s and it quickly became apparent that he was very much an actual participant in the conflict.
 He told us about many of his friends and family that either died or were injured in the conflicts.
 It was clear that this history was still painful for him.
 We did not know whether he was a Catholic or a Protestant until the very end.
 It was absolutely fascinating experience for all of us.

-The tour was private, 90 minutes long, and only cost $50 USD for all five of us.
+The tour was private, 90 minutes long, and pretty inexpensive at only $50 USD for all five of us.

 Afternoon – Titanic Museum On Our Belfast Itinerary